Zodiac

 The Engine:

-is FAA certified under part 33, allowing IFR operations.
+FAA certified under part 33, allowing IFR operations.

 Engines are factory new.